derlin/workshop-data-sciences/docs/zeppelin.md

 ## Login

+!!!
+Info
+    If you are running a dockerized version of zeppelin, you can stay anonymous and thus skip this step.

 1. Go to [Zeppelin](https://zeppelin.daplab.ch)
 2. Login using your daplab credentials

 ## Create a new notebook

 On the home page or on the notebook menu, select "_create new..._".
-Once the notebook is open, give it a new name.
+Once the notebook is opened, give it a new name.

+!!! tips "Creating folders"
     Using slashes (`/`) in the notebook name will automatically create and/or move the notebook into folders.
-{: .vscc-notify-info }

 ## Basics

 A notebook is made of _cells_, also called _paragraphs_.
-A Cell has an _interpreter_ that tells Zeppelin which langage/backend to use to run the cell.
+A cell has an _interpreter_ that tells Zeppelin which langage/backend to use to run the cell.

 The interpreter is configured by writing `%<interpreter name>` at the top of the cell.
 Without it, Zeppelin will use the default interpreter, which you can configure by clicking on <i class="fa fa-cog" aria-hidden="true"></i> _> interpreters_ at the top right of the notebook (drag-drop to re-order them, the first one being the default).